stowpack/stowpack/README.md

-# yumyum
+# stowpack
-Tasty package manager 📦😋
+A package manager for Linux.